shaks21/customer-support-dashboard/README.md

 2. **Category-based**: Bugs and Billing issues are automatically High priority
 3. **Feature requests**: Generally Low priority
 4. **Default**: Medium priority for general inquiries

+The messages that have no keyword matches can be catagorized using AI for additional accuracy.

 ### Data Flow
 1. Mock messages are loaded with initial categorization - Ai/Keyword Hybrid